vackosar/vackosar.github.io/_posts/2018-06-17-GDPR-Is-Copyright.md

 layout: post
 title: "GDPR Is Copyright"
 date: 2018-06-17
+description: I like the intention behind GDPR, but in reality GDPR it is similar to copyright, which is often controversial.
 ---

-I like the intention behind GDPR, but in reality GDPR it is similar to copyright, which is often controversial.
 GDPR seems be even stronger version of copyright as I will try to demonstrate.

 # The Synonym Swap